Linear Reduced Order Model Predictive Control: Simulation Results

 \subsection{Supersonic Diffuser}

-A supersonic diffuser is a structure designed to slow down and increase pressure in compressible fluids moving at supersonic velocities.
-Such devices are used in jet engines to decelerate the incoming (supersonic) flow to subsonic speeds before entering the engine compressor.
-In typical nominal operating conditions a normal shock forms downstream of the diffuser throat section.
-If the flow through the diffuser is sufficiently disturbed the shock can move upstream of the throat and cause severe engine disruption.
-This example studies a problem where an air bleed valve on the wall of the diffuser can be used to indirectly control the position of the normal shock.
+Supersonic diffusers, which slow down and increase pressure in compressible fluids moving at supersonic velocities, are commonly used in jet engines to decelerate incoming flow to subsonic speeds before entering the engine compressor.
+In nominal operating conditions a normal shock forms downstream of the diffuser throat section, yet if the flow is sufficiently disturbed the shock can move upstream of the throat and cause severe engine disruption.
+This example studies a problem where an air bleed valve can be used to indirectly control the position of the normal shock.
 A CFD model with dimension $n^f = 11730$ is used, which is described in \cite{Lassaux2002, WillcoxLassaux2005, DavisHu2011}, and has also been used in the context of ROMPC in \cite{HovlandGravdahlEtAl2008}.
 The model has been time-discretized with a sampling time of $0.025$ seconds and a ROM is generated via balanced truncation with $n=10$.

 In this problem the nominal operating condition of the engine is at a Mach number of $M=2.2$ with a throat Mach number of $M_T = 1.36$ (the condition $M_T > 1$ ensures the normal shock occurs downstream of the throat).
 The nominal air bleed is $b = 0.01$, where $b$ is the ratio of bleed mass flow rate to engine airflow mass flow rate.
 The control inputs are the perturbations to the nominal air bleed, $\Delta b$, and the performance (and measured) output is the change in nominal throat Mach number, $\Delta M_T$.
 Constraints on these values are given by $-0.01 \leq \Delta b \leq 0.04$ and $-0.26 \leq \Delta M_T \leq 0.44$.
 A process disturbance is defined by perturbations in the incoming flow density that are assumed bounded $\lvert w \rvert \leq 1.225(10)^{-3}$ ($0.1\%$ of sea level density), and the measurement noise is assumed bounded by $\lvert v \rvert \leq 10^{-4}$.